nasa/Transform-to-Open-Science-Book/Year_of_Open_Science_Guide/readme.md

 ## Who is Participating?
 *This section will be updated soon!*

+## Sign up!
+To sign up your organization and be listed above, fill out this [form](https://forms.gle/KPKaejc2WP7dm5XVA).

 ## Join Us!
 ### For You
 Are you just beginning your open science journey?
 Perhaps you have only just begun to post your code or data online, share your pre-prints, or share your null hypothesis as part of your grant application?
 Or perhaps you are exploring science communication on a personal blog.
 All of these behaviors exemplify open science and we would like for you to join us in the Year of Open Science!